CloudCannon/rcc/README.md

           disable_add_folder: true
           disable_file_actions: false
           glob:
-            - config.yaml
+            - rcc.yaml
             - 'translations/**'
           _inputs:
             urlTranslation:
               type: text
-              comment: Provide a translation for the Url that Rosey will build this page at.
+              comment: Provide a translated URL, and Rosey will build this page at that address.
     ```

 ## Tagging content for translation

 ### Manual tagging

-After your next build in CC, you should see nearly empty translations files.
-A url input will be generated for you to translate the page's url if need be, without anything in your site needing to be tagged.
-To add text content to translate, start tagging your layouts and components with data-rosey tags.
+After your next build in CC, you should see empty translations files.
+A URL input will be generated for you to translate the page's URL if need be, without anything in your site needing to be tagged.
+To add text content to translate, start tagging your layouts and components with `data-rosey` tags.

-An example tag in 11ty may look like:
+An example tag in [Eleventy](https://www.11ty.dev/) may look like:

 ```liquid
   <h1 class="heading" data-rosey="{{ heading.heading_text | slugify }}">{{ heading.heading_text }}</h1>
 ```

-Eleventy comes with the slugify global filter, which you can use to slugify the tagged elements content and use that as the translation key.
-If you are using an SSG that doesn't have a slugify filter built in - like Astro - you can import a helper function which has been provided in  `rosey-connector/helpers/component-helper.js`.
+Eleventy comes with the `slugify` global filter, which you can use to turn the tagged elements content into an ID friendly slug, and use that as the translation key.
+If you are using an SSG that doesn't have a `slugify` filter built in - like Astro - you can import a helper function which has been provided in  `rosey-connector/helpers/component-helper.js`.

-An example tag in Astro may look like:
+An example tag in [Astro](https://astro.build/) may look like:

 ```jsx
   ...